harbor

 my_installed_agent.py

-from harbor.agents.installed.base import BaseInstalledAgent
+from harbor.agents.installed.base import BaseInstalledAgent, with_prompt_template

 class MyInstalledAgent(BaseInstalledAgent):